srinju/web-analytics-project/README.md

    paste the script to their codebase , through which they can monitor their websites
 8. write the tracking script in the public folder of the repo
 9. Add a api endpoint where all the tracking data and goes and gets stored in the database
+10. update the dashboard page and fetch the websites registered by the user from the database to      the dashboard

  # TODO>>
   1. recheck the api/track endpoint (it may throw ERROR)
-  2. update the dashboard page and fetch the monitor data from the database to the dashboard
+  2. make the w/dynamic website page where all the traffic/monitoring data of the website is rendered for that particular registered website